This is my post for Freckled Laundry’s Air Your Laundry Linky party.

 While Judith and I were in class, my mother arrived at the hotel, picked up the key from the front desk and went to the room to get settled in.

 She walked in the door just as a naked, dripping wet man stepped out of the shower to see who had entered!

 Scandalized, my mother stormed out of the room and waited in the lobby until time for lunch, when I joined her.
 She was seething as she pulled me aside to speak privately.

 “That Judith is NO lady! ” she sputtered through clenched teeth.
 “She has a man up there!
-We are NOT staying there.
+We are NOT staying with her.
 I’m getting another room for the two of us!”
 Righteous indignation radiated from her black eyes.

 Of course, Judith WAS a lady.
 The hotel had given my mother the wrong room key and we all had a good laugh about it.
 Actually, my mother only smiled politely.
 Since that incident, she has been unable even to say “Jacksonville” without a rise in her blood pressure

 Older issues of Sew Beautiful feature many of Judith’s designs and articles.
 She purchased the Belles and Beaus pattern company from Betty Rast in Alabama and added to the extensive offerings of the company’s handwork collection.
 These patterns are spectacular and I am pleased that in my sewing room I have nearly every Belles and Beaus pattern published.
 Her lovely book, Roses and Delicate Embroidery, is like a work of art, with watercolor illustrations and careful stitch diagrams.